steffmeister/tmdbphp/README.markdown

 ## Issues/Bugs ##

 We didn't find any bugs (yet).
-If you find one, please inform us with the issue tracker on [github](http://github.com/glamorous/TMDb-PHP-API/issues).
+If you find one, please inform us with the issue tracker on [github](http://github.com/steffmeister/tmdbphp/issues).

 ## Changelog ##

 **TMDb 0.0.1**

-- This is the first version of the class without inline documentation or testing
+- This is the first version of the fork

 ## TO DO ##